Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Introduction

+HDPO builds on two well-established ideas in the stochastic simulation literature: using offline historical data to evaluate policy performance, and exploiting pathwise gradients when cost functions are smooth with respect to actions.
+Rather than relying on REINFORCE-style randomized estimators, these properties allow for deterministic policies and model-based computation of gradients with respect to policy parameters.
+See \cite[Chapter 7]{glasserman2004monte} for a comparison of likelihood ratio and pathwise derivative estimators, and \cite{glasserman1995sensitivity} for an early application to inventory policies.

+Recent software developments make it practical to scale these ideas to high-dimensional policy classes.
+Modern frameworks such as TensorFlow \citep{tensorflow2015-whitepaper}, PyTorch \citep{paszke2019pytorch}, and JAX \citep{jax2018github} allow researchers to construct complex NN policies, compute gradients via automatic differentiation, and train models efficiently on GPUs.
+Our use of HDPO is also inspired by recent progress in robotics, where differentiable physics simulators have enabled high-performance control policies \citep{freeman2021brax, hu2019difftaichi}.
+We believe this paradigm holds great promise for solving large-scale inventory management problems.

 The recent work of \cite{madeka2022deep} also applies HDPO to inventory management.
-We learned of their work while our numerical experiments were well underway, and believe it is complementary. \cite{madeka2022deep} verifies that HDPO can outperform internal baselines at Amazon, providing an exciting case study on the potential real-world impact of the approach.
-Our work includes three contributions not contained in theirs.
-First, while their work focuses solely on a single-location problem, our work emphasizes inventory problems in networks with multiple locations.
-This presents challenges due to the explosion of the state and action spaces, and motivates the symmetry-aware neural network architecture in Section \ref{sec: sym-aware-policies}.
-Second, rather than compare the performance of HDPO solely against heuristics, our results in Section \ref{sec: numerical experiments} show HDPO recovers the actual optimum in problems whose solution structure was uncovered by decades of research.
-Finally, rather than compare against heuristic baseline policies that are internal to Amazon, we open-source our code and ensure the performance of all baseline policies is reproducible.
-Notably, Section \ref{sec: exps-real-data} includes a new benchmark problem constructed out of real time-series data.
-That section offers insight into why newsvendor-style methods are outperformed, which also builds trust in the findings.
+We became aware of their study while our numerical experiments were already underway and view it as complementary to our own.
+Their work demonstrates that HDPO can outperform internal baselines at Amazon, providing a compelling case study of its real-world potential.
+Our paper makes three contributions not present in theirs.
+First, while their focus is on single-location problems, we consider networks with many locations—introducing added complexity in both state and action spaces and motivating the GNN architecture described in Section~\ref{sec:gnn-section}.
+Second, to our knowledge, we provide the first systematic evaluation of HDPO across diverse inventory control settings, including comparisons against certifiable lower bounds.
+Third, we develop and open-source a suite of benchmark problems and algorithms, supporting reproducibility and enabling standardized comparisons across methods.